bonesmoses/LoSD/README.markdown

     up and initiating a system reboot.
 Default is 2.
 This setting was primarily defined because ghost LoS can sometimes degrade into full LoS, and subsequent radio restarts may be necessary to regain service.

+* **SLEEP**

+    How long to wait between radio checks, in seconds.
+Default is two minutes.

 **Example:**